siphenathin/siphenathin/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 😎 &nbsp; Knowledgeable Junior Software Developer skilled analytics and agile development.
-I have a sound experience in technologies and systems listed below.
+- 😎 &nbsp; Knowledgeable Junior Software Developer skilled in analytics and agile development.
+I have a sound and basic experience in technologies and systems listed below under tech stack.
 Committed to ensuring that I am a good team player.
 Experienced in working with teams of professionals to achieve the highest level of successful production.
 - 🎓 &nbsp; BSc Computer Science.